 From stern to bow the ship is 199 metres and to get to the bow one walks along the main deck five metres above water level.
 For me, at least, this is quite mesmeric; the rushing sound and motion of the passing water and the endless changing patterns and colours, light, dark and foam.
 Looking down into the water one has the sense as the dark patches swirl past of looking down to the centre of the ocean.

-Our ship of Poles are a friendly bunch although almost all our interaction with the crew is with the Captain, Mariusz and the first (Bogdan), second (Sambor) and third mate (Kamil), the steward (Severin).
+Our ship of Poles are a friendly bunch although almost all our interaction with the crew is with the Captain, Mariusz and the first mate, Bogdan, second mate, Sambor, third mate, Kamil, and the steward (Severin).
 Suffice to say their last names are unpronounceable, except perhaps to other East Europeans, as are almost all Polish last names.
 I get the sense that the passengers are tolerated, if relatively normal and not too demanding, as a sort of inconvenient added burden.

 Renate is a pharmacist and researcher and they are on their way to Namibia (Formerly German SW Africa) to do some research on the German history in Namibia.